UBC-MDS/Red-Wine-Quality-Prediction/README.md

 The dataset used in this project was accessed from UC Irvine Machine Learning Repository, found [here](https://archive.ics.uci.edu/dataset/186/wine+quality).
 Specifically, the red wine dataset, `winequality-red.csv`, was used.
 The dataset was originally referenced from the work of Paulo Cortez, António Cerdeira, Fernando Almeida, Telmo Matos, and José Reis.
 Further details of their work can be found [here](http://www3.dsi.uminho.pt/pcortez/wine/).
 The features in the dataset include: fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulphates, and alcohol.

+## Report

+The final report can be found [here](https://ubc-mds.github.io/Red-Wine-Quality-Prediction/).

 # Usage

 This project can be run with either Docker (primary option) or a Virtual Environment (secondary option).
 Instructions for using both methods are shown below.